withastro/docs/src/pages/en/guides/markdown-content.md

 This Markdown file creates a page at `your-domain.com/page-1/`
 ```

-📚 Read more about Astro's [file-based routing](/en/core-concepts/routing/).
+📚 Read more about Astro's [file-based routing](/en/core-concepts/routing/) or options for creating [dynamic routes](/en/core-concepts/routing/#dynamic-routes).

 ### Frontmatter `layout`